Morning Brief FM | January 14, 2025

 Nvidia's situation turned decidedly precarious as reports circulated concerning failures in its latest generation of Blackwell AI chips, leading to significant order cancellations from clients such as MicrosoftThis caused a temporary plunge in Nvidia's stock by almost 5%.
 Such technical troubles, ostensibly linked to issues like server overheating and connectivity abnormalities in their systems, have sparked discussions on the viability and future reliability of AI technologies sustained by such semiconductor giants.

-The positive outlook centers around the company's self-driving technology advancements and embodied intelligence, positioned as a transformative forceFollowing some initial losses, Tesla also witnessed a resurgence, highlighting the company’s volatile nature.
+In a twist of fate for Tesla, Morgan Stanley has increased its stock prediction, forecasting a potential rise of 800 dollars, more than doubling the current priceThe positive outlook centers around the company's self-driving technology advancements and embodied intelligence, positioned as a transformative forceFollowing some initial losses, Tesla also witnessed a resurgence, highlighting the company’s volatile nature.

-In macroeconomic assessments, Goldman Sachs forecasts that the dollar will appreciate by at least 5% over the next year, as they predict the euro could plunge below parity against the dollar within six monthsThe bank has noted the ongoing resilience in the U.Seconomy as a critical factor, alongside anticipated tariffs that could contribute to inflationary pressures.
+In macroeconomic assessments, Goldman Sachs forecasts that the dollar will appreciate by at least 5% over the next year, as they predict the euro could plunge below parity against the dollar within six monthsThe bank has noted the ongoing resilience in the U.S. economy as a critical factor, alongside anticipated tariffs that could contribute to inflationary pressures.

 Asian markets are not immune to these changes as they are grappling with currency fluctuationsFollowing robust non-farm payroll numbers from the U.S., concerns over inflation have reignited, negatively impacting local currenciesThe ensuing Asian currency war presents a challenging environment for investments, with the Bank of Korea reportedly selling dollars to bolster the Korean won in response to these market pressures.